Access Assessments

 Integrated Psychoeducational Support

 HAPii assessments embed practical, evidence-based guidance throughout the process rather than operating as observation-only models.
+Support may include:

-For the child:
+For the child

-Trauma-sensitive play strategies
+- Trauma-sensitive play strategies

-Emotional regulation tool
+- Emotional regulation tools

-For birth family:
+For birth family

-Parenting strategies rooted in attachment science
+- Parenting strategies rooted in attachment science

-Co-regulation and emotional attunement guidance
+- Co-regulation and emotional attunement guidance

-Understanding the impact of separation and trauma on behaviour.
+- Understanding the impact of separation and trauma on behaviour

-Supporting transitions before and after contact
+- Supporting transitions before and after contact

-Managing emotional responses linked to access
+- Managing emotional responses linked to access

-Strengthening attachment security within the placement
+- Strengthening attachment security within the placement

 Guidance draws on the CAR Guide, Theraplay-informed principles, and attachment-focused tools, with the aim of building capacity for positive, healing contact.

-Final Report and Recommendations
+Final Report & Recommendations

 A comprehensive, court-ready report includes:

-Objective findings from observations, interviews, and documentation review
+- Objective findings from observations, interviews, and documentation review

-Analysis of strengths, risks, and relational dynamics
+- Analysis of strengths, risks, and relational dynamics

-Consideration of the child’s expressed or observed views
+- Consideration of the child's expressed or observed views

-Evidence-based recommendations for ongoing access arrangements that promote safety, attachment security, and emotional wellbeing
+- Evidence-based recommendations for ongoing access arrangements that promote safety, attachment security, and emotional wellbeing

-Recommendations may address
+Recommendations may address:

-Frequency and structure of contact
+- Frequency and structure of contact

-Supervision requirements
+- Supervision requirements

-Phased or graduated contact plans
+- Phased or graduated contact plans

-Therapeutic supports where indicated
+- Therapeutic supports where indicated

-Safeguarding considerations
+- Safeguarding considerations

 Reports are written in clear, professional language suitable for social workers, solicitors, courts, or Tusla.